Arora-Sir/SuperHero-Frontend-Project/README.md

-# SuperHero Hunter : FrontEnd Project (Coding Ninjas)
+# SuperHero Hunter : FrontEnd Project

 # Features Added
 This is a SuperHero Hunter project meant to search your favourite heros :D